2020PB/police-brutality/reports/North Carolina.md

 ### Law enforcement close on protesters from both sides with pepper bullets, tear gas, and flashbangs | June 2nd

-Law enforcement close on protesters from both sides with fire pepper bullets, tear gas, and flashbangs.
+Law enforcement close on protesters from both sides with pepper bullets, tear gas, and flashbangs.
 Some protesters escape into an adjacent parking structure.

 **Links**